 Many wives mentioned this and I am a witness to hearing “midnight or lunchtime ahem sessions” and being awoken or having to listen to someone else get “some” while my husband was deployed.
 Just Sayin!
-One reader said she sneezed and the neighbor next door said “bless you” through the wall…haaaa!
+One reader said “she sneezed and the neighbor next door said “bless you” through the wall”.

 6. Parents Who Let The Kiddies Roam and Not Respect Others Property

-Don’t get me wrong this can happen anywhere and in the civilian word too, but I have found on post many parents have What I call the “Oh it’s ok because we live on post syndrome” meaning they let their kids run free, touch your property and when confronted act as if you are not the normal one.
-Frankly, there is at times just a fundamental lack of respect with how some let their kids act in the neighborhoods on post.
+This can happen anywhere, but I have found on post many parents have what I call the “Oh it’s ok because we live on post syndrome.
+This meaning they let their kids run free, touch your property, and when confronted act as if you are not the normal one.

 7. Nosey Neighbors

 Nosey neighbors exist everywhere.
 I have found it (once again) to be more prevalent on post though.
 The truth is due to our lifestyle a lot of spouses are stay at home moms and nothing is wrong with that.
-The problem is many of them don’t have anything else to do .
+The problem is many of them don’t have anything else to do.
 So what does one do when they are bored?
 They look for other people’s business to mind and with that comes, misinformation and sometimes drama.
 When I lived on post I always felt like I had to make friends or at least speak to my neighbors or else I would be looked at as weird.
 Where I am at now off post, my neighbors wave and we keep it moving.
-It’s quiet and everyone goes to work comes home and no one minds anyone’s business and if they do they don’t make it known.
+It’s quiet and no one minds anyone’s business and if they do they don’t make it known.

 8. The Noise of Soldiers Training

-Quite honestly I experience this even now off post but I know it was worse at Schofield living down the road from the range.
-I don’t know exactly what they were blowing up but I used to always say I feel bad for whoever has little babies.
+Quite honestly I experience this even now off post, but it was worse at Schofield living down the road from the range.
+I don’t know exactly what they were blowing up, but I used to always say I feel bad for whoever has little babies.
 A few weeks ago right here near Bragg the cannon (or whatever it’s called) was so loud I thought my window was going to blow inward and explode.
-If you have little babies this can be a serious pain in the arse.
+If you have little babies this can be a serious pain.

 Do you have a reason that you wouldn’t live on post…share?